mmyildizs/Mirhat-Music-App/README.md

 # Mirhat-Music-App
-Spotify style application made with JavaFX+MySQL. / JavaFX+MySQL ile yapılmış Spotify tarzı uygulama.
+Spotify style application made with Java/JavaFX and MySQL. / Java/JavaFX and MySQL ile yapılmış Spotify tarzı uygulama.

 It is also related to the database. / Veritabanı ile de alakalıdır.